zephyrproject-rtos/zephyr/boards/silabs/efm32pg_stk3401a/doc/index.rst

 | WATCHDOG  | on-chip    | watchdog                            |
 +-----------+------------+-------------------------------------+

-The default configuration can be found in the defconfig file:
+The default configuration can be found in :zephyr_file:`boards/silabs/efm32pg_stk3401a/efm32pg_stk3401a_defconfig`

-	``boards/arm/efm32pg_stk3401a/efm32pg_stk3401a_defconfig``

 Other hardware features are currently not supported by the port.